filakhtov/gentoo-use-docs/media-libs/freetype.md

 This flag should be enabled to improve OpenType fonts rendering.

-### infinality
-Patch the `ftoption.h` file to define the `TT_CONFIG_OPTION_SUBPIXEL_HINTING` macro and set its value to `1`.
-Enable subpixel hinting support for the TrueType driver.
-Use original Infinality (v38) code base that provides high amount of configurability and flexibility, down to rules for single glyphs in fonts.
-This mode is also very slow.

-This flag should normally be disabled, unless there is a need to fine-tune fonts appearance.

 ### png
 Pass the `--with-png` option to the configure script.
 Provide support for PNG compressed OpenType embedded bitmaps (also called 'sbits' for "scaler bitmaps").
 One use of such bitmaps is emoji fonts.